20 Best Vietnamese Restaurants in Hanoi

 - Opening hours: 06:00–10:00, 18:00–20:30

-- Famous for: Pho bo (beef noodle soup)
+- Signature: Pho bo (beef noodle soup)

 Pho Gia Truyen Bat Dan, located in Hanoi Old Quarter, is a famous destination for pho lovers, often simply called "Pho Bat Dan" by locals.
 Known for its traditional approach to pho, this restaurant is a highlight of Hanoi street food scene.
 Unlike the southern variant, which includes basil, mint, and bean sprouts, the Hanoi-style pho here is more minimalist.
+It features rice noodles, a rich and aromatic broth, tender slices of beef, and a sprinkle of green onions.
+With its authentic flavors and historical significance, Pho Gia Truyen Bat Dan remains a top choice for both locals and tourists craving a taste of Pho enthusiasts in Hanoi.

 6. Bun Cha Hang Quat